martinschneider/justtestlah/src/site/markdown/index.md

     value: ${PACKAGE_NAME}:id/question_view_item_tags
 ```

 If you want to override static placeholders during runtime, you can pass an extra placeholder file by setting `locator.placeholders.file` to its absolute path in `justtestlah.properties`.
-For any placeholders which exist in both (the one under `pages.package` and `locator.placeholders.file`), the latter one will override the former.
+In this case, for any placeholders which occur in both files (the one under `pages.package` and `locator.placeholders.file`), the latter one will override the former.

 #### Dynamic placeholders

 Sometimes, you might require a locator which depends on some dynamic values defined only at runtime.
 You can achieve this by putting `%s` as a placeholder in the locator and use the `$(String locatorKey, Object... params)` and `$$(String locatorKey, Object... params)` methods in `BasePage` to pass the String which should be inserted at its place.

 Let's see an example:

 ```yaml
 POST_TAG: